AzraelSomniorum/Group18-Project/README.md

 # Project Overview
+The objective of this project was to develop a Reinforcement Learning (RL) agent capable of solving the classic Inverted Pendulum control theory problem.

-The inverted pendulum swingup problem is based on the classic problem in control theory, consisting of a pendulum attached at one end to a fixed point that starts in a random position, and the other end being free.
-The goal of the problem is to apply torque on  the free end to swing it into an upright position, with its center of gravity right above the fixed point.
+The Inverted Pendulum problem system consists of a pendulum that starts in a random position with one end attached to a fixed point, and the other one being free.
+The goal that the agent must achieve is to apply torque on the free end to swing it into a balanced upright position.

 # How to Run
 ```bash